I

 BPD Splitting: Symptoms and Causes

 Do you ever feel like you see things as completely positive or negative, and in a matter of moments, you change your mind?
 Feeling these extremes might indicate living with borderline personality disorder (BPD).
 Splitting is a symptom of BPD that impacts people’s abilities to regulate their emotional responses and develop or maintain relationships.
 BPD splitting occurs when a person sees situations or people as entirely bad or entirely good.
-People with BPD splitting feel like there is no in-between and are focused towards the binary way of thinking about others, themselves or different situations.
-Learning more about BPD splitting can help us provide better care and support for those with this mental health challenge.
+Learning more about BPD splitting and other personality disorders can help us provide better care and support for those with this mental health challenge.

 What Is BPD Splitting?

-Borderline personality disorder (BPD) is a mental health condition, and splitting is a symptom that underlines an unconscious coping or defence mechanism for managing challenging situations.
-Splitting behaviour interferes with people’s daily lives, relationships, and the individual’s sense of well-being.
+Borderline personality disorder (BPD) is a mental health condition, and splitting is a symptom that underlines an unconscious coping or defense mechanism for managing challenging situations.
+Splitting behaviour interferes with people’s daily lives, relationships, and the person’s sense of well-being.

 The splitting behaviour varies between two extremes: